snowtrack/snowtrack-docs/docs/how-does-snowtrack-work.md

 This chapter requires some technical knowledge, so if you want to explore some geek talk, we invite you to join us behind the scenes of Snowtrack.

 Snowtrack is based on [SnowFS](https://github.com/snowtrack/snowfs), our open-source community project, a fast, scalable version control file storage for graphic files.
-It is free for everyone to use, in commercial or non-commercial.
+It is free for everyone to use.

 ![full](/img/snowfs.png)